 Tourism is big business.
-Did you know UK tourist spending in 2018 is predicted to grow significantly faster than the overall British economy – outpacing other sectors such as manufacturing, construction and retail?
+Did you know that UK tourist spending in 2018 is predicted to grow significantly faster than the overall British economy – outpacing other sectors such as manufacturing, construction and retail?

 For anyone running a business, these facts are hard to ignore.
 And when you look at the figures, you’ll see why it’s worth developing a strategy for attracting tourists to your premises: